kamaljitdevnagri/devnagri_docs.github.io/guide/Dota_web.md

 You can add Custom CSS for Native Language Switcher Dropdown
 Recommendation: Please use combination of (right and bottom) or (left and bottom) and rest field is empty for better dropdown position.

-## Hreflang tags for Google indexing bots

-Please add hreflang tags in your source code.
-These tags let Google know you have different versions of the same page and favor indexing of these pages.
-You can find these hreflang tags in the head tag of your website source code.
-Note that with this method, you don't need to edit your sitemap.

 ## Settings